CADawg/brain/Pages/Projects/UDOO Key/Making UDOO KEY ESP32 work with RustRover.md

 # Setup
 To initially get setup from zero, I followed [The Rust on ESP Book](https://esp-rs.github.io/book/) which got me 99% of the way there.
 I encountered one issue when running it inside of the new RustRover IDE.
+The below solutions assume you have followed the guide as well so as to generate a `export-esp.sh` file.

+When choosing between RISC-V

 # Issues I encountered